Please view these information tabs to learn about the movement 1161-853 and other 1161 Hermle grandfather clock movements

 Hermle Clock Movement Directory Explanation

-Hermle Clock Movement Directory is to get to the correct page that contains your clock movement.
-The Hermle mechanical movements have numbers on the back plate starting with the below few numbers, and then followed by a - dash and then some more numbers.
-Examples = 340-020 131-070 1161-853 351-020 and similar.
-So if your clock says something like 1161-053 you would drop the second half and click the 1161 button below.
-This will bring you to the page where 1161-053 and the rest of the 1161 series resides.
+Above all, a Hermle Clock Movement Directory is to get to the correct page that contains the proper clock movement.
+This is an important first step when ordering a new clock movement.
+Thus, Hermle mechanical movements have numbers on the back plate starting with the below few numbers.
+Then a dash (-) follows and then some more numbers.
+For example: 340-020 131-070 1161-853 351-020 and so forth.
+So, if the clock says something like 1161-053 drop the second half and click the 1161 button below.
+Then this will bring up the page where the 1161-053 is as well as the rest of the 1161 series.

 Hermle Clock Movement Directory, Number starts with.....